 Select the option to allow operators to manually trigger the incident.
 This enables the operators to trigger the incident on the map in Security Desk when needed.

 - Select recipients for incident management and notification.

 Because Hot work incidents are typically triggered manually by the operators in Security Desk, you can select Simple recipient configuration in the Recipients page of the Incident configuration task.

 You need the Advanced recipients configuration only for situations wherein the intended recipients are not logged on and the incident needs to be dispatched to your backup recipients list.

 - Hot work procedures must adhere to government regulations.
 Typically, this includes a set series of steps that must be performed in order.
-You can configure this using Simple procedure mode in the Procedure page of the Incident configuration task.
+You can configure this using Simple procedure mode in the User procedure page of the Incident configuration task.

-- When the incident is triggered by the operator, the workflow must automatically disarm the zone in which the incident is triggered and notify selected personnel that work has begun.
+- When the incident is triggered by the operator, the incident automation workflow design must automatically disarm the zone in which the incident is triggered and notify selected personnel that work has begun.

 - Document management

 - You can link procedural documents, emergency contact lists, and so on to the incident from the Document management page in the Incident configuration task in Config Tool.

 - In this example, the zones in the area map are always armed by default.
 When the